onino-js/NEAT/documentation/neat-implementation.md

 - Configuration: An object representing the data needed to run a simulation
 - Function: An object representing all functions needed in the NEAT algorithm

+It is important to make a distinction between Genome objects and Phenotype (or Individual, or Network).
+A NEAT algorithm manipulates Genomes and genes to produce new populations.
+The correspondings phenotypes are tested during the process to evalate their capabilities to solve the given problem.
+That disctinction being made:

+- A Genome can be mutated or crossed with other genomes but not a phenotype
+- A phenotype can produce results with given inputs but not a genome

+Thus, even if they are closely related and often merged into a single entity, one should use different objects to describe a Genome (or Genotype) and a Phenotype (or Network).
+The same goes for a Node (or Neuron) and its corresponding Node gene (or neuron gene) and a Connexion (or Axon) and its corresponding Connexion gene (or Axon gene).

 The exact architecture of the programm is not discussed here.
 In the source code proposed in this repo, I choosed to move most of the methods into a static class called NeatUtils.
 This class contains all functions to perform manipulations over genes and phonotypes.
-The other classes only keep the minimum amount of informations.
-The aim is to provide users the flexibility of replacing any component to easily build variations.
+The remainings classes only keep the minimum amount of informations.
+The aim is to provide users the flexibility to replace any component and easily build variations of the algorithm.

-Also note that I choosed the following names in the source code that differs from this documentation:
+Also notice that I choosed the following names in the source code that differs from this documentation:

-Neuron instead of Node
+- Neuron instead of Node
-Axon instead of Connexion
+- Axon instead of Connexion
-Genotype instead of Genome
+- Genotype instead of Genome

 ### Encoding the genome